-The central section comprises the most City-owned parcels and presents opportunities for a variety of mitigation and protection measures.
-These include:
+The central section includes the most City owned parcels and presents opportunities for implementation of a variety of potential mitigation and protection measures.
+Potential measures for this section include:

-- Erosion mitigation - Water slowing and retention strategies to promote infiltration and facilitate restoration of vegetation and associated habitat areas. - Steep slopes stabilization in conjunction with other erosion control measures.
+- Erosion mitigation - Water slowing and retention strategies to promote infiltration and facilitate restoration of vegetation and associated habitat areas. - Steep slopes should be stabilized in conjunction with other erosion control measures.

-• Access control measures to protect existing resources from further damage by motor vehicles and foot traffic while facilitating successful revegetation and habitat establishment.
+Access control measures to protect existing resources from further damage by motor vehicles and foot traffic while facilitating successful revegetation and habitat establishment.